walterhiggins/ScriptCraft/docs/API-Reference.md

 ### Usage:

     var sounds = require('sounds');
-    sounds.play( org.bukkit.Sound.VILLAGER_NO , self, 1, 0); // plays VILLAGER_NO sound at full volume and medium pitch
+    sounds.play( bukkit.sound.VILLAGER_NO , self, 1, 0); // plays VILLAGER_NO sound at full volume and medium pitch
-    sounds.play( org.bukkit.Sound.VILLAGER_NO , self );       // same as previous statement
+    sounds.play( bukkit.sound.VILLAGER_NO , self );       // same as previous statement

 The play() function takes either a Location object or any object which has a location.
 The volume parameter is in the range 0 to 1 and the pitch parameter is in the range 0 to 4.